dillonemorris/dillonemorris/README.md

 <br />

 Currently collaborating with clients and co-workers to build solid products at <a href="https://formidable.com/">Formidable</a>.
-We build custom apps used and loved by millions.
-There, I get to utilize my diverse skillset working on next level products. 🔭 I’m currently working on a mobile workout app for Seniors called Silver Sneakers, built in React Native ✨.

 <br />